 The large number of MAX-DOAS measurements with more than $100\,000$ pairs of BrO and aerosol vertical profiles was used to infer the relationship between BrO and other parameters observed at both stations and modelled along the trajectories.
-The Pearson correlation coefficient (PCC) R for each pair of parameters observed at the measurement sites serves as a basis to investigate the relationship between the available meteorological and chemical quantities.
-To better account for possible non-linear effects, the PCC of BrO VMR as well as aerosol was determined using the logarithm of both parameters.
+The Pearson correlation coefficient (PCC) R for each pair of parameters observed at the measurement sites serves as a basis to

+315 investigate the relationship between the available meteorological and chemical quantities.
+To better account for possible nonlinear effects, the PCC of BrO VMR as well as aerosol was determined using the logarithm of both parameters.
 The regression analysis was performed separately for the months August/September/October (ASO), November/December/January (NDJ), as well as February/March/April (FMA).
+Table 4.
+Surface parameters included in the regression analysis.